 Bowling Green workers with the highest risk of receiving a mesothelioma diagnoses are those who:

-- Have been directly exposed to asbestos, in the workplace or somewhere else; or
+- Have been directly exposed to asbestos in the workplace or somewhere else

-- Lived with a person that worked with asbestos and brought the fibers home on their clothing, skin, or hair.
+- Lived with a person who worked with asbestos and brought the fibers home on their clothing, skin, or hair

 Types of Mesothelioma Lawsuits